Outdoor stone steps can be an attractive and functional addition to you yard, providing easy access to different areas in the yard.

-Certainly one of the main reasons we purchased our current home was the wooded and secluded lot.
-Steve and I immediately knew this was the backyard we were looking for.
+Let me tell you one of the main reasons we purchased our current home was the wooded and secluded lot.

 We love to hike and enjoy nature and that’s exactly what this property offered.

 In particular, with the entire backyard on a slope and many areas very steep, we needed to come up with an affordable idea to create outdoor stone steps.

 At first I thought flagstone or fieldstone stairs would be amazing until I priced them out.

 With a little more thought, why not make steps like I see on hiking trails.

 Where there is a rock or log retaining soil behind it.

 And as it happens we had a large amount of leftover stacked stone from a little retaining wall we had built.